johncwelch/Nagios-Manager-2/readme.md

 1.8 is going to be documentation and then I'll look at services. it may be limited to adding them because of how Nagios lists them in the REST API.

+Okay, so here's the final 1.8 build complete with a help file and voiceover working at least basically.

+IMPORTANT!!!!!

+1.8 is the FINAL version that will support Nagios XI pre-5.5.X.
+There are MAJOR improvements to the REST API that make supporting both pre- and post- 5.5 really hard.
+So this one will remain up for anyone needing pre-5.5.x support.
+The next update will be the 2.X branch wherein I can start adding in the 5.5. changes.
+Like AD/LDAP support!

 yes, it's written in AppleScriptObjective C. No, I don't particularly care if you like that language, it does what *I* need it to do and that's its only requirement.